The first printed folio map of North America and the most iconic American chart of the 16th century.

 De Jode’s call would soon be answered.
 In 1602, less than a decade after the publication of his map, the Republic of the Seven United Netherlands chartered a young and eager Dutch East India Company (Vereenigde Oostindische Compagnie or “VOC”) with the mission of exploring North America’s waterways for a direct passage through to the Indies.
 The VOC commissioned Henry Hudson to find a Northeast Passage in 1610, which resulted in his formative explorations of present-day Canada and parts of the northeastern United States, including Upper New York Bay and the river that now bears his name.
 In this way, De Jode encapsulates the height of 16th-century cartography while at the same time standing on the cusp of the immense changes seen in the century that followed.

 A final note should be made of the fascinating little inset in the lower right corner of the map, depicting six distinct kinds of Native Virginians.
 These have most likely been taken from Theodor de Bry, who in turn had adapted them from the reports of John White.
 White was an English artist and amateur cartographer who joined the first Raleigh expedition (1578) and was later asked by Raleigh to set up the new Roanoke colony on the Chesapeake Bay.
 White may even have been a part of Martin Frobisher’s expedition to find the Northwest Passage ten years earlier, but this cannot be unequivocally confirmed.
 What can be confirmed is that John White was a driven and highly observant colonist.
-He was also quite an accomplished artist and was originally charged by Raleigh to ‘draw to life’ the inhabitants of the New World — a vigorously pursued task.
-Soon his reports became the critical source of reliable knowledge of the region, as evidenced by De Bry’s reliance on them and De Jode’s inclusion of White’s portraits on his most important map.
+He was also quite an accomplished artist and was initially charged by Raleigh to ‘draw to life’ the inhabitants of the New World — a vigorously pursued task.
+Soon, his reports became the critical source of reliable knowledge of the region, as evidenced by De Bry’s reliance on them and De Jode’s inclusion of White’s portraits on his most crucial map.

 Greenland, Iceland, and…Frisland

 The lower island is more mysterious.
-Despite De Jode filling it with named settlements to underscore its veracity, ‘Frislant‘ is a phantom island commonly depicted just south of Iceland in maps of the North Atlantic dating between 1560 and 1650.
+Despite De Jode filling it with named settlements to underscore its veracity, ‘Frislant‘ is a phantom island commonly depicted just south of Iceland in maps of the North Atlantic between 1560 and 1650.
 Frisland may originally have pertained to the southern tip of Greenland, as recorded by the Norwegian and Icelandic whalers who would sail on her southern shores in the summer.

 Figure 10: Greenland, Iceland (Thule), and the phantom island of Frisland.